Role of energy-invariant assistants in energy extraction from quantum batteries: Necessary and sufficient condition of inactivity in the presence of energy-invariant assistants

-So far we have shown that there always exists a catalyst and a unitary operator $U$ by which we can extract full energy from quantum battery.
-But in practical scenario, one might not have access to the optimal catalyst.
-In absence of the optimal catalyst, complete energy extraction from the battery may not be possible.
-This situation motivates us to find a necessary and sufficient condition of passivity for a given energy-invariant catalyst.
-A similar analysis was provided in~\cite{ncptp}, where a necessary and sufficient condition of passivity under non-completely positive maps was provided, though in absence of any catalysis.
+So far we have shown that there always exists an energy-invariant assistant and a unitary operator by which we can extract full energy from a quantum battery.
+However, in a practical scenario, one might not have access to the optimal state of the assistant, which provides complete energy extraction; instead, a particular state of the assistant may be available.
+This situation motivates us to find a necessary and sufficient condition for a battery to be incapable of providing any energy even in the presence of a given energy-invariant assistant prepared in an arbitrary but fixed state. {The passive states of a battery are states from which no energy can be extracted through any unitary operation acting solely on the quantum battery.
+Here, we do not apply a unitary operation on the battery alone.
+Instead, we apply it on the battery-assistant joint state.
+Owing to this distinction, we name the battery-assistant pair that cannot provide any energy by action of unitary on them as \textit{inactive}.}

+We name such battery states as inactive.
+We would like to mention here that inactivity of a battery in presence of a assistant will depend on the state of the assistant.
+Altering the state of the assistant may convert the inactive battery to an active one.